How to Choose a Good Puppy (Picking The Best Puppy in a Litter)

 Normal puppies are friendly, curious, trusting.
 They mill around your feet, tug at your shoelaces, crawl into your lap, nibble on your fingers, and just generally toddle around checking everything out.

-After a while, they may stop playing with you and begin wrestling with one another.
-You can tell a lot about the individual puppies by the way they interact with their littermates.
+You can tell something about the individual puppies by the way they interact with their littermates.

 - Which ones are strong, outgoing, bossy, noisy?